Atlantic Coast Conference: Lacrosse

-Since 1971, when the first men's national champion was determined by the NCAA, the ACC has won 17 NCAA championships, more than any other conference in college lacrosse.
-Virginia has won seven NCAA Championships, North Carolina has won five, and Duke has won three.
+Since 1971, when the first men's national champion was determined by the NCAA, the ACC has won 19 NCAA championships, more than any other conference in college lacrosse.
+Virginia has won seven NCAA Championships, North Carolina has won five, Duke has won three, and Notre Dame has won the past two.
 Former ACC member Maryland won two NCAA Championships as an ACC member.
 In addition, prior to the establishment of the NCAA tournament, Maryland had won nine national championships while Virginia won two.
 Syracuse, which joined the ACC in 2013, won ten NCAA-sponsored national championships, the most ever by any Division I lacrosse program, before joining the conference.
-Since 1987, the only years in which the national championship game did not feature a current ACC member were 2015 and 2017.
+Since 1987, the only years in which the national championship game did not feature a current ACC member were 2015, 2017, and 2022.

 Women's lacrosse has awarded a national championship since 1982, and the ACC has won more titles than any other conference.
-In all, the ACC has won 12 women's national championships since the conference began sponsoring the sport in 1997: Former ACC member Maryland has won seven, North Carolina has won three, while Virginia and Boston College each have won once.
-Additionally, Maryland won four and Virginia two as independents.
+In all, the ACC has won 14 women's national championships since the conference began sponsoring the sport in 1997: former ACC member Maryland won seven, North Carolina has won four, Boston College has won two, and Virginia has won one.
+Additionally, Maryland won four (plus one AIAW title in 1981) and Virginia two before 1997.